 What is the difference between an Honors Course and a regular course?

 An Honors course is more rigorous than a regular course.
-It is especially designed for the college-bound student.
+It is especially designed for the college-bound student, emphasizing reading full-length books and writing multi-page papers.
+Discussions will go beyond comprehension of the text to analysis.
+As well, Honors course teachers will assign more homework.

 If my student has taken no honors courses, can he or she still get into college?